Low Ceiling Lighting Ideas for Your Home

 Lighting to Avoid with Low Ceilings

-This might seem like common sense, but if you have a room with a low ceiling height it’s best to avoid large, low-hanging light fixtures, like chandeliers or pendants (of course there are some exceptions which we will discuss later in this post).
-Not only will they shorten the room even more than the low ceiling does, but they can be at risk of getting damaged if they’re in the way of any foot traffic or worse yet injuring your homes occupants and guests.
+This might seem like common sense, but if you have a room with limited ceiling height it’s best to avoid large, low-hanging light fixtures, like chandeliers or pendants (of course there are some exceptions which we will discuss later in this post).
+Not only will they shorten the room even more, but they can be at risk of getting damaged if they’re in the way of any foot traffic or worse yet injuring your homes occupants and guests.
 There are plenty of great low ceiling lighting ideas here so you should be able to avoid this pretty easily.

 - Lighting to Avoid with Low Ceilings

 - Low Ceiling Extended Lighting

 - Low Ceiling Lighting: Ceiling Fan

 - Semi Flush Mounted Lighting for Low Ceilings